benpollarduk/BP.AdventureFramework/docs/docfx/docs/items.md

 var sword = new Item("Sword", "A heroes sword.");
 ```

-By default an Item is not takeable and is tied to a Room.
+By default, an Item is not takeable and is tied to a Room.
 If it is takeable this can be specified in the constructor.

 ```csharp
 var sword = new Item("Sword", "A heroes sword.", true);